 Unlike regular Medicaid services, non-Medicaid (state-funded) services are not a constitutional entitlement, and so the appeal rights are different.
 You can request an appeal if Vaya issues a decision to deny, reduce, terminate or suspend a non-Medicaid service unless the denial is based on lack of funding for the requested service.
 Vaya will not authorize the requested services during any appeal period

 Vaya is required to notify you in writing within one business day if we make a decision to deny, reduce, suspend or terminate your non-Medicaid funded services.
-The notice of decision will include an appeal form and information about how to file your Vaya request for reconsideration and all subsequent appeals.
+The notice of decision will include an appeal form and information about how to file your Vaya request for appeal and all subsequent appeals.

 To appeal the reduction, suspension, termination or denial of non-Medicaid benefits, you must complete and return the Vaya Non-Medicaid Services Appeal Form (included in the notice of decision mailed to you) within 15 working days of the date of your notice of decision.